mpartipilo/tikatours_src/data/extracted/content/regions/regions/dmanisi/index.zh.md

 ### Geography and climate

-Dmanisi is located about 85 km south\-west of Tbilisi in the Mashavera River Valley.
+Dmanisi is located about 85 km south-west of Tbilisi in the Mashavera River Valley.
 The river disgorges the Javakheti volcanic chain to the west.
-The region of Kvemo Kartli is surrounded by the triangle of Trialeti, Javakheti, and Bambak\-Erevani Mountain ranges.
+The region of Kvemo Kartli is surrounded by the triangle of Trialeti, Javakheti, and Bambak-Erevani Mountain ranges.

-The warmest month of the year in Dmanisi is July, with an average temperature of 18°C. In January, the average temperature drops to around \-4 °C.
+The warmest month of the year in Dmanisi is July, with an average temperature of 18°C. In January, the average temperature drops to around -4 °C.

 </div>

-<div class="col-xs-12 col-sm-6 col-md-6"><!-- 1561 -->
+<div class="col-12 col-sm-6 col-md-6"><!-- 1561 -->

 ### What to see and do